-6. For a hybrid disk, execute the following command on all the other servers of the standby server group:
+5. For a hybrid disk, after shutting down the server with the clpbackup.sh command, execute the following command on all the other servers of the standby server group:

-'''

 clpbackup.sh --pre --only-shutdown

-'''

 Note: When the command is executed, automatic startup of the cluster service is set to disabled and the server shuts down.